4 Trends in Aviation Seals

-These high-performance solutions have a long history as they are in many critical core systems of commercial and military airplanes as well as helicopters.
+These high-performance solutions have a long history as they are in many critical core systems of commercial airplanes as well as helicopters.
 Where are our critical parts?
 Our Omniseal® spring-energized seals are used in Auxiliary Power Units (APUs) that power electricity before engines ignite; in gas turbine engines, the turbine shaft, air inlet vane, internal, and accessory gearbox and accessory drive shaft and units, and much more.
 High-temperature, lightweight Meldin® polyimide parts are often used in APUs and electric harnesses to ensure tolerance control and reduce weight.
-And metal C-Seals, E-Seals, and custom seals are frequently in the combustion chamber and engine in commercial, military, business, and general aviation engines and airframes.
+And metal C-Seals, E-Seals, and custom seals are frequently in the combustion chamber and engine in commercial, business, and general aviation engines and airframes.

 To share more information on the business and solutions, we sat down with Arnaud Verger, Omniseal Solutions™ Global Aviation Marketing Manager, to discuss his role in the business, the future of the industry, and how the business is helping the future of aerospace “take flight.”

 Thank you for taking the time to meet Arnaud.
 With your diverse background in digital and other responsibilities at Saint-Gobain, what most appealed to you about the Global Aviation Marketing Manager position?